Ipsy05/DataViz_Google_Playstore_Case_Study/README.md

 This case study provides a comprehensive understanding of the Google Play Store dataset, uncovering trends and patterns that influence app ratings.
 The visualizations and analyses contribute valuable insights into the dynamics of the app ecosystem.

-Feel free to explore the Python notebooks and visualize the analyses in the "Graphs" folder.
+Feel free to explore the Python notebooks.